florianakos/sqs-to-kinesis-processor/event_processor/README.md

 This is a short description of the **event_processor** component which I wrote to fulfill the [requirements](../README.md) of this assignment.

-### Introduction
+### Requirements

-The main requirements were:
+The main requirements are:

- (a) to run continuously until terminated
+ * to run continuously until terminated
- (b) read and process event submissions from an SQS queue (c) output valid event records to a Kinesis stream.
+ * read and process event submissions from an SQS queue
+ * output valid event records to a Kinesis stream.

 To implement these requirements I decided to use `Python3` and the latest version of the AWS SDK for Python called `boto3`.

 The required AWS infrastructure and the data-source (**sensor-fleet**) were both set up in separate docker containers, that are managed via **docker-compose**.
 This part was provided as-is, and it was my task to integrate the new **event_processor** component with this setup.

+There are also a few secondary requirements:

+* each event is published as an individual record to kinesis - ✅ : implemented in `get_events_from`
+* each event must have information of the event type (`new_process` or `network_connection`) - ✅: implemented in `get_events_from`
+* each event must have an unique identifier - ✅: implemented in `get_events_from`
+* each event must have an identifier of the source device (`device_id`) - ✅: implemented in `get_events_from`
+* each event must have a timestamp when it was processed (backend side time in UTC) - ✅: implemented in `get_events_from`
+* submissions are validated and invalid or broken submissions are dropped - ✅: implemented in `get_submissions_from`
+* must guarantee no data loss (for valid data), i.e. submissions must not be deleted before all events are successfully published - ✅: implemented in `put_to_stream`
+* must guarantee ordering of events in the context of a single submission - ✅: ensured by sequential processing of events from submission in `send`
+* the number of messages read from SQS with a single request must be configurable - ✅: configurable via ENV variable `BATCH_SIZE`
+* the visibility timeout of read SQS messages must be configurable - ✅: configurable via ENV variable `VISIBILITY_TIMEOUT`

+### Operation

 The main program runs in an infinite loop and continuously tries to read a batch of messages from the queue.
 These messages get validated and processed, and the result gets submitted to a Kinesis data stream.